 Chinook Wind Mitigation Project

-Chinook Wind Mitigation Project is located on a 5.83-acre property at river mile 6.7 on the north bank of the Duwamish River in the City of Tukwila.
-Prior to King County acquisition, the property was home to a run-down hotel and parking lot.
-Preliminary design began in early 2018 to create up to 4 acres of new estuarine wetland, aquatic and riparian habitat area in the space once occupied by the hotel and parking lot.
-The design will include off-channel aquatic and intertidal mud flat habitat, as well as low and high marsh, and riparian habitat.
-Chinook Wind is downstream from the City of Tukwila’s Duwamish Gardens Shoreline Restoration project and together the sites provide critical, rare off-channel and shallow-water edge habitat for Chinook and other salmon.
+The Chinook Wind Mitigation Project is located on 5.912 acres at river mile 6.7 on the north bank of the Duwamish River in the City of Tukwila.
+Construction begins in 2021 and the completed project will create more than 4 acres of new estuarine wetland, aquatic, and riparian habitat area.
+The design includes off-channel aquatic and intertidal mud flat habitat, as well as low and high marsh, and riparian habitat.
+Chinook Wind is downstream from the City of Tukwila’s Duwamish Gardens Shoreline Restoration project and together the sites provide critical, rare, off-channel and shallow-water edge habitat for Chinook and other salmon.

 97% of the estuarine wetland habitat in the Duwamish River has been lost in the last 150 years (WRIA 9 Salmon Habitat Plan 2005).
 Land along the densely-developed Duwamish River is expensive and seldom available for purchase.
-The Chinook Wind site represented a rare opportunity to acquire and permanently protect a large area in the “transition zone.”
+The Chinook Wind site represented a rare opportunity to acquire, restore, and permanently protect a large area in the transition zone, where fresh and salt water mix.
 The project will create significant and valuable off-channel habitat where juvenile salmon can reside while adjusting from fresh water to salt water as they feed and grow.